codemonger-io/codemonger/zola/content/blog/0012-mapbox-collision-boxes/index.md

 I initially thought it did not work because the output would be enclosed by extra double quotations (`"`) and become an invalid Base64 text.

-**It turned out to work**!
+But, **it turned out to work**!

-If I got an output via `aws lambda invoke`, it actually included enclosing double quotations.
+When I got an output via `aws lambda invoke`, it actually included enclosing double quotations.
-But Lambda integration somehow knew how to deal with it and correctly decoded an intended Base64 text.
+But Lambda integration somehow recognized how to deal with it and correctly decoded an intended Base64 text.

 ## Wrap up